Mosky117/Game_Check/README.md

 ## :desktop_computer: The project

 This app is designed to show the latest game released and allow the user to register and save the games completed to its homepage.
-All datas are retrived using IGDB.com APIs and the game informations are stored into a controller that organize the infos in a easier way to display it, It's also possible to recover the account password with the implementation of laravel service.
+All datas are retrived using IGDB.com APIs and the game informations are stored into a controller that organize the infos in a easier way to display it.
+It's also possible to recover the account password with the implementation of laravel service.
+The style and JavaScript functions are built using TailWind and AlpineJS

 ## :gear: Instruction